 I load up on corned beefs any time they are on sale.
 My relatives and neighbors absolutely love it when I make pastrami.
 It’s always a huge hit.

-I took a slightly different approach than my traditional method and I’ve found this way to be even better than the old.
+I took a slightly different approach than my traditional method and I’ve found this way to make homemade pastrami to be even better than the old.
 You still get that slight peppery bite, but the pastrami-like flavor seems more pronounced and further penetrates the meat than when I use a more coarse spice grind.